Get FREE Program

 Tennis Strength training for kids is one area that we are always getting questions about.

 “When should kids start lifting weights, what exercises should kids be doing, how much should kids be doing”?
 These are some common questions we receive about strength training for kids.
+You may be someone needing some guidance in this area yourself.

 If you work with young players, it is important to get their off-court training right.
 Having a strong, flexible, and robust athlete is what is needed if you want to get the most out of any player.

 Before junior players start training for strength gains, there are a few things we need to go over!
+Learning this is one of the most critical components of off-court training.

-Learning the “6 Strength Fundamentals” is one of the most critical components of off-court training.
-At ‘Tennis Fitness’ we recommend all young players aged 16 and under start out by performing these 6 fundamental movement patterns:
+At ‘Tennis Fitness’ we recommend all young players aged 8 and above start out by performing these:

 1. Squat